tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 ### Step 5: Access to your Jupyter environment

 To access the Jupyter environment you have to go back to the Google cloud console list of VM instances and copy your instance's external IP direction.
-With this information you can open a web browser in your local computer and type in the url bar the following:
+With this information you can open a web browser in your local computer and type the following in the url bar:
  - `http://< external_ip_address >:< jupyter_port>`

 {{% example %}}